 The joint Eurostat and European Political Strategy Centre (EPSC) “Power from Statistics; Data, Information and Knowledge” (PfS) initiative aims to bring together eminent representatives of different perspectives of society, to consult them on what future information needs will be for informing policy, and how these information needs could be met by the European official statistics community.
 In a first phase, five small, restricted, Round Table events were held in different European cities, on the following topics: Migration, Globalisation, Sustainability, New economic & business models and Statistics, science & society.

 These events hosted participants from various societal stakeholder groups (such as industry leaders, outstanding academics, think-tank experts, national and European policymakers and official statisticians).
 The outcome of this “strategic brainstorming”, in the form of articles written by Round Table participants, has been compiled in an “Outlook Report”.
 The Outlook Report formed the basis for the high-level conference “Power from Statistics: delivering the evidence of tomorrow” which was organised in Brussels 18 and 19 October 2017.
-The outcome of the discussions at the high-level conference will feed into a “Guidance report”.
-The report will contain a number of recommendations, setting out a path for how to future-proof official statistics, with a 2030 time perspective.
+The outcome of the discussions at the high-level conference fed into the “Guidance report”.
+The report contains a number of ideas, setting out a path for how to future-proof official statistics, with a 2030 time perspective.

 They aim at guiding the provision of the “official statistics of tomorrow” that will be capable of delivering evidence to the policymakers of the future.